Florida crowned snake: Behavior and diet

-The snake is most active in the warmest months of the year.
-During the winter, the Florida crowned snake spends the majority of its time burrowed in loose, sandy soils, including mounds created by burrowing animals.
-They also will hide under rocks or organic litter.
-They are rarely seen out in the open.
-They have been observed occupying pocket gopher and gopher tortoise burrows.
-Diet includes worms, snails, spiders, insects and their larvae.
+The Florida crowned snake is most active in the warmest months of the year.
+During the winter, it spends the majority of its time burrowed in loose, sandy soils, including mounds created by burrowing animals.
+It also will hide under rocks or organic litter.
+It is rarely seen out in the open.
+It has been observed occupying pocket gopher and gopher tortoise burrows.
+Diet includes worms, snails, spiders, centipedes, and insects and their larvae.
 The snake has been observed eating beetle larvae.
 The populations found primarily in Florida have very large rear teeth that possibly direct venom into their prey.
 The species is harmless to humans.

 Reproduction

 Very little is known about the reproduction of the Florida crowned snake.
 The species lays elongated eggs.
-It is believed that its reproduction is probably similar to the genus Tantilla.
-It is assumed that the snake lays its eggs from late spring to August.
+It is believed that its reproduction is probably similar to other species in the genus Tantilla.
+It is assumed that a sexually mature female lays its eggs from late spring to August.

 Predators and defense

-The Florida crowned snake is eaten by a large variety of predators with the ability to find and apprehend the snake underground.
+The Florida crowned snake is eaten by a large variety of predators which have the ability to find and apprehend the snake underground.
 The snake will not bite when it is picked up by humans.
-This species is the primary food for the rare short-tailed snake (Lampropeltis extenuata).
+This species is the primary prey item for the rare short-tailed snake (Lampropeltis extenuata).

 Taxonomy and etymology

-Three subspecies are recognized, including the nominotypical subspecies.
+Three subspecies of Tantilla relicta are recognized as being valid, including the nominotypical subspecies.
 The subspecific name, neilli, is in honor of American herpetologist Wilfred T. Neill.